INRIA/scikit-learn-mooc/slides/linear_model.md

 If the data has two features, it is convenient to represent it differently.

-Here, *X* has two dimension *x1* and *x2*.
+Here, `X` has two dimensions `x1` and `x2`.

-The figure on the left shows a representation similar to before: the features now appear as two dimensions, and the target to predict is in the third dimension.
-The soft step defining the prediction is now a surface.
+The data points are represented as dots, the input features now appear as two dimensions that give the location of the data point in a 2D plane.

-A more synthetic visualization is visible on the figure on the right: the two axes correspond to *x1* and *x2*.
-The data points are represented as dots, with the two different colors corresponding to two different values of the target label y.
-The model predictions appear as straight lines, separating the two cloud of points *y=-1* and *y=+1*, which correspond to the surface on the left.

-This last visualization is commonly used in machine learning.
+The target is to predict the color of the data points that represent the class membership.

+2D surface that represent the probability to belong to the red class `y = 1` at The decision function learned by logistic regression is represented by the soft any given position in the `(x1, x2)` space.

+For more common machine learning use cases, we typically have much more than two input features.
+We can try generalize this mental picture to higher dimensional spaces but they can no longer be represented graphically.

 ---
 # Model complexity